 The school policy for Positive Behaviour reflects the consensus of opinion of the whole staff team and has the full agreement of the Governing Body.
-This document was approved at the Spring 2019 meeting of the Governing Body.

 The implementation of this policy is the responsibility of all staff.

 2. The Nature of Positive Behaviour